The bronchial tubes extend from the trachea and end in the lungs’ alveoli.

 - Measurements of gases in the blood.

-Testing done as necessary:
+Testing is done as necessary:

-- Transfer factor for carbon monoxide: with this medical examination we can see how severe COPD or bronchitis is by analyzing the damage to your lungs.
+- Transfer factor for carbon monoxide: with this medical examination, we can see how severe COPD or bronchitis is by analyzing the damage to your lungs.

 Rarely performed tests:

-- CT scan or CT scan: this test allows doctors to see a clearer picture of the lungs.
+- CT scan or CT scan: This test allows doctors to see a clearer picture of the lungs.

 - Alpha-1 antitrypsin test (AAT): AAT is a protein that your body makes that helps protect the lungs.
 A person is more likely to get emphysema if they do not have enough AAT production in their body.